EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Related Work

 \section{Related Work}

-\paragraph{Video-LLMs for VideoQA} Video-LLMs have spurred a wave of models aimed at enhancing video understanding by leveraging the language capabilities of large language models (LLMs)~\citep{lin2023video, Ma_2024_CVPR, 10658165, Li2023LLaMAVIDAI, liu2024llavanext, Xu2024PLLaVAP}.
-Some approaches~\citep{chen2023video-LLMmodelingvideosequence, li2024mvbenchcomprehensivemultimodalvideo, 2023videochat} utilize dedicated video encoders such as video transformers~\citep{gberta_2021_ICML} or convolution networks.
-However, these designs often demand large-scale annotated video-text data and significant computational resources.
-To address this, alternative methods adapt pre-trained image-domain MLLMs to video inputs~\citep{10658172, maaz-etal-2024-video}, offering improved practicality.
-Nonetheless, the sparsity and query-invariant nature of video encoding in existing models limits their ability to capture fine-grained spatial-temporal details effectively, especially under token budget constraints.
-This work addresses such inefficiencies by introducing a query-adaptive processing mechanism inspired by the principle of information screening, aiming to reconcile the trade-off between token efficiency and representational fidelity.
+We provide more details in appendix \ref{appendix: related_work}. \paragraph{Video-LLMs for VideoQA} Video-LLMs have spurred a wave of models aimed at enhancing video understanding~\citep{lin2023video, Ma_2024_CVPR, 10658165, Li2023LLaMAVIDAI, liu2024llavanext, Xu2024PLLaVAP}, while the sparsity and query-invariant nature of their encoding limits efficacy in capturing fine-grained spatial-temporal details.

-\paragraph{LLM-assisted Agentic Reasoning for VideoQA} Some other work aiming at proposing robust VideoQA baselines opt to explore pure-text LLM assisted frameworks or multi-agent systems for VideoQA \citep{wang2024videotreeadaptivetreebasedvideo, shang-etal-2024-traveler, VideoAgent}.
-Compared to video-LLMs, which represents end-to-end single-pass approaches, these methods adopt traditional or LLM-based methods to serve as a scheduler, in order to proactively sample relevant video frames.
-VideoAgent \citep{VideoAgent} and TraveLER \citep{shang-etal-2024-traveler} utilized LLM's planning ability to conduct iterative keyframe searching, while VideoTree \citep{wang2024videotreeadaptivetreebasedvideo} presented query-adaptive hierarchical tree-based keyframe selection.
-In fact, their scheduler components allow them to implicitly incorporate the TVS objective to a significant extent.
+\paragraph{LLM-assisted Agentic Reasoning for VideoQA} Some other work proposing robust VideoQA baselines opt to explore pure-text LLM assisted frameworks or multi-agent systems for VideoQA \citep{wang2024videotreeadaptivetreebasedvideo, shang-etal-2024-traveler, VideoAgent}.
+These methods adopt LLM-based methods to serve as a scheduler, which implicitly fulfills the EMC objective to a significant extent.